 Shown below are the events that take place on the Caribbean island of Barbados on an annual basis.

-You can browse our list below for further details of annual events or view our regularly updated Barbados Events Calendar for a list of all upcoming events and activities happening in and about Barbados.
+You can browse our list below for further details of annual events or view our regularly updated Barbados Events Calendar for all upcoming events and activities happening in and about Barbados.

 — Today’s Events – View all activities taking place in Barbados Today.

-— List of Barbados Events – Take a look at the Totally Barbados List of Events.
+— List of Barbados Events – Look at the Totally Barbados List of Events.

-— Recommended Venues – Be sure to check out these recommended venues in Barbados.
+— Recommended Venues – Check out these recommended venues in Barbados.

 Annual Events, Activities, and Festivals